Q: What is an override?

 Q: I received a score of 3 on the LET.
 Do I need to take English 1121 before I can take English 1127 or 1100?

 A: Students who receive a 3 on the LET are advised to consider taking English 1121, but it is not a requirement.
-A student with an LET 3 can register directly in English 1127 or 1100, but he or she may find the course work challenging.
+A student with an LET 3 can register directly in English 1127 or 1100, but they may find the course work challenging.

 Q: I’m interested in taking a course in creative writing.
 How do I get into a section?